Windows 10/11: Add Certification Authority and Assign Certificates

 - Enable Certificate Settings

-- Add the of your created Template, e.g. SilverbackUser
+- Add the name of your created Template, e.g. SilverbackUser

 - Press Save